CyberMonitor/orquestra-docs/v1/content/quantum-engine/steps.md

 The `resources` field is an _optional_ field that allows a workflow author to request specific compute resources for their step.

-**NOTE** The requested amount of `resources` is not guaranteed by the Quntum Engine and is subject to the current runtime environment.
+**NOTE** The requested amount of `resources` is not guaranteed by the Quantum Engine and is subject to the current runtime environment.

 | Field      | Description |